JuliaSurv/SurvivalModels.jl/docs/src/semiparametric/cox.md

 We propose to compare the different methods on simulated data, with varying number of lines and columns, to verify empirically the theoretical complexity of the different methods.
 We will then compare the results with Julia's and R's existing Cox implementation.

+We will start by coding our Julia and R structures:

 ```@example 1
 using SurvivalModels, Plots, Random, Distributions, StatsBase, LinearAlgebra, DataFrames, RCall, Survival